-With its creative and technical demands, mixing your audio tracks can take a lot out of you and leave you mentally and physically drained.
+With its creative and technical demands, mixing audio tracks can take a lot out of you and leave you mentally and physically drained.
 It can be daunting, calling up dozens of raw tracks and slogging through long hours in the studio with only fast food and coffee as fuel, and losing sight of where or when the mix will end.

 And doesn’t it always seem that just when you reach the point of having to wrap things up, that’s the moment you lose all perspective?
 When you can no longer hear subtle differences and you really could use a fresh set of ears, you’re more likely to make some questionable choices and decisions and potentially spoil the hard work and hours you’ve already put in.

-Well, below are some music mixing tips to help you maintain perspective, work methodically, plan breaks, and keep things moving forward so you can finish your audio mix with a final product you’ll feel proud of and keep your sanity – and hearing – intact!
+Well, below are seven music mixing tips to help you maintain perspective, work methodically, plan breaks, and keep things moving forward so you can finish your audio mix with a final product you’ll feel proud of and keep your sanity – and hearing – intact!

 Here are seven music mixing tips to help you maintain perspective:

-1. Take frequent breaks
+1. Take frequent breaks while mixing

 Your ears will fatigue from overuse, so take a 10-minute break every hour or follow the 90/20 rule and take a 20-minute break every 90 minutes.
 It’s important to spend time not listening to the mix as you work.
 When your ears are refreshed, start working again, and you’ll have better results.